 OPTION DESCRIPTION pdus Allows an authorized user to reboot, restore factory default settings or to rename PDU(s).
-Also allows the authorized user to view information about each PDU, monitor sensors, clear sensor values, set up syslogging of events related to the PDU, configure an alarm and the LED display mode, and to manage outlets on the PDU. login Lists the username and password for each type of PDU connected to the console system. outlet groups Lists all configured outlet groups that the current user is authorized to manage (to manage outlet groups, the user must be in a user group that is authorized to manage all the outlets in the outlet group).
-An administrator can configure outlet groups network pdus Allows an administrator to add, edit or delete PDUs connected to the network.
+Also allows the authorized user to view information about each PDU, monitor sensors, clear sensor values, set up syslogging of events related to the PDU, configure an alarm and the LED display mode, and to manage outlets on the PDU. login Lists the username and password for each type of PDU connected to the console server. outlet groups Lists all configured outlet groups that the current user is authorized to manage (to manage outlet groups, the user must be in a user group that is authorized to manage all the outlets in the outlet group).
+An administrator can configure outlet groups. network pdus Allows an administrator to add, edit or delete PDUs connected to the network.
 These PDUs will show up in the PDUs node when they are discovered.
-Only power control opearation is supported by these PDUs. ups Allows an authorized user to reboot, restore factory default settings, rename or view UPSs. network ups Allows an administrator to add, edit or delete UPSs connected to the network.
+Only power control opearation is supported by these PDUs.